 Sourdough bread nutrition: 90 Calories, 1g Fat, 16.5g Carbs, 0g Fiber, 1g Sugar, 3g Protein

 Nutrition for 1oz of Pepperidge Farm Sourdough Bread.

 What is sourdough bread?
-Sourdough can be any type of bread previously mentioned, but the rise comes from fermentation (a sourdough starter of yeast, flour, & water) rather than commercial yeast, resulting in a more sour taste.
+Sourdough can be any type of bread previously mentioned, but the rise comes from fermentation (a sourdough starter of flour, & water) rather than commercial yeast, resulting in a more sour taste.
 Ingredients are typical very minimal, and you will generally find sourdough being a basic wheat bread.

 Rye bread nutrition: 90 Calories, 1.5g Fat, 16g Carbs, 1g Fiber, 1g Sugar, 3g Protein

 Nutrition for 1oz of Oroweat Jewish Rye Bread.

 What is rye bread?
 Rye bread is made from rye grain (using rye flour), resulting in bread that is denser and higher in fiber than wheat bread.
 Most rye bread will be whole grain, and you’ll see light rye, dark rye, and marble rye varieties.